AEW Dynamite preview: Tonight's three-hour block of Dynamite and Collision - Pro Wrestling Dot Net

 The following matches and events are advertised for tonight’s AEW Dynamite and Collision television shows.

-Powell’s POV: Dynamite and Collision will be live from Portland, Maine, at Cross Insurance Arena.
+Powell’s POV: Rush challenged Darby Allin to an AEW World Championship match if he was victorious at Double or Nothing.
+We’ll see if Rush expects MJF to give him a title shot now that he won the AEW World Championship.
+Dynamite and Collision will be live from Philadelphia, Pennsylvania, at Liacouras Center.
+The hour of Collision is making up for there being only one hour last week, so there will be a two-hour Collision episode on Saturday.
 Join Jake Barnett for his live review as Dynamite is simulcast Wednesdays on TBS and HBO Max at 7CT/8ET.
-I’ll take over for the Collision hour will follow Dynamite around 9CT/10ET.
+I’ll take over for the Collision hour that will follow Dynamite around 9CT/10ET.
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment